 Active and passive investing each have some positives and negatives, but the vast majority of investors are going to be best-served by taking advantage of passive investing.

 If you’re a highly skilled analyst or trader, you can make a lot of money using active investing.
 Unfortunately, almost no one is this skilled.
 Sure, some professionals are, but it’s tough to win year after year.
-While commissions are now zero at major online brokers, active traders still have to pay taxes on their net gains, and a lot of trading could lead to a huge bill come tax day.
+While commissions on stocks and ETFs are now zero at major online brokers, active traders still have to pay taxes on their net gains, and a lot of trading could lead to a huge bill come tax day.

 While active trading may look simple – it seems easy to identify an undervalued stock on a chart, for example – day traders are among the most consistent losers.
 It’s not surprising, when they have to face off against the high-powered and high-speed computerized trading algorithms that dominate the market today.
 Big money trades the markets and has a lot of expertise.